Beer, Marmite and artificial intelligence – unexpected casualties of COVID-19

 For #AI the differentiator is in the data, not the algorithm.
 Many of the issues uncovered in these models come down to a poor understanding of the data, and its quality.

-Basic data management principles – metadata management, collaboration and data quality would have helped to address many of the issues identified by providng context and standards to data sets.
+Basic data management principles – metadata management, collaboration and data quality would have helped to address many of the issues identified by providing context and standards to data sets.
 One outcome of these studies is an initiative by the World Health Organisation to implement a global data-sharing contract for use during future emergencies of this nature,

 AI is not dead.